Even better, if you piss off the pig at Link's home island after it grows to full size, it does more damage per hit than anything else in the game.

 PAYDAY: The Heist has a punishment system in place for players who go out of their way to kill civilians (or done by accident thanks to the lemming behavior of the civilians).
 Every civilian killed adds a 5 second delay to your negotiations for your release should you be apprehended by the cops and each civilian killed incurs a monetary penalty at the end of a successful heist, which can make leveling up more tedious.

-Also attacking any friendlies, or even just driving into their car by accident, will result in all allies in the area to turn on you.
-Thankfully this doesn't follow over after you've killed/evaded them.
+Also, attacking any friendlies, or even just driving into their car by accident, will result in all allies in the area turning on you.
+Thankfully, this doesn't follow over after you've killed/evaded them.

 "Minor" atrocities like using nerve gas, using biological warfare, or nerve-stapling or destroying base populations, will result in the planetary council imposing trade sanctions against you, and the faction you committed the crime against will almost certainly remain your sworn enemy for the rest of the game.